eshan-sud/my-notes/README.md

 - This is the complete repository of all my notes &amp; learnings over the years
 - You may refer them at your wish

-Click to view my notes <a href="https://docs.google.com/document/d/16r48DgOgoj1AKGCGSkIq5BMLmA48ddWWTsRnSrFWXs8/edit?usp=sharing">here</a>
+Click to view my notes <a target="_blank" href="https://docs.google.com/document/d/16r48DgOgoj1AKGCGSkIq5BMLmA48ddWWTsRnSrFWXs8/edit?usp=sharing">here</a>

 ## Topics the Notes Contain: